Largest Bird Species That Can Fly

 The California Condor has faced numerous challenges, including habitat loss, poisoning, and lead poisoning from consuming contaminated carcasses.
 These threats pushed the species to the brink of extinction, with only a handful of individuals remaining in the 1980s.
 Through dedicated conservation efforts, including captive breeding programs and habitat protection, the California Condor population has gradually recovered.
 However, it still remains critically endangered, emphasizing the need for continued conservation measures to ensure its long-term survival.

-See also Shy Bird Species
+See also Native Bird

 The Sarus Crane